gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 This command creates a folder with a basic structure.

-Now we will define necessary files to create chart.
+Now we will define the necessary files to create the chart.

 Fundamentally there are four files required for our deployment which are placed in django-helm/templates directory
 - deployment.yaml file

 Scaling has been achieved using replicas.
-If any specific criteria is mentioned, autosacling can be applied to the deployment.
+If any specific criteria are mentioned, autoscaling can be applied to the deployment.
-We have to mention the image name that is being pulled, Container port on which the application is running and all other necessary/required details.
+We have to mention the image name that is being pulled, the Container port on which the application is running, and all other necessary/required details.

 ![app deployment file](/images/deployment.png)